villeheikkila/tiralabra/docs/weekly_report_1.md

 Write at least a part of the first algo

+### LLM usage

+I used Raycast AI to spar with ideas on what tasks to pick.

 ## Hour keeping

 | Day   | Time Spent (hours) | Description                                                                                                        |